gunara192/House-price-prediction/README.md

 How to Use
 Download the dataset from Kaggle.

-Run the Jupyter Notebook (.ipynb) step by step.
+Run the Jupyter Notebook  step by step.

-(Optional) Experiment with different features or models.
+ Experiment with different features or models.

-What I Learned
+What I Learned:
 Real-world data often has missing values and needs careful cleaning.

 Regression can be a powerful tool for price/value estimation tasks.